 Otto Freundlich, Composition, cast in 1961 from a 1933 plaster model / Joannes Avramidis, Large figure, 1958

-In 1961, specifically for the sculpture garden, Hammacher acquires the bronze sculpture Cloud shepherd by Jean Arp, a smaller version of the three-metre tall plaster sculpture that he saw in 1954 in the garden of the Hôtel de Ville in Yverdon, Switzerland.
+In 1961, specifically for the sculpture garden, Hammacher acquires the bronze sculpture Cloud shepherd by Jean Arp, a smaller version of the three-metre tall plaster sculpture that he saw in 1954 at the exhibition Sept pionniers de la sculpture in the Swiss town of Yverdon.
 He writes to Hepworth that the work makes an extra-terrestrial impression on him, ‘like something fallen from the moon’.

 Thanks to the acquisitions in 1960, English sculpture is well represented in the collection.
 But still high on Hammacher’s wish list is the work of Henry Moore, whom he met in New York in 1953: ‘He is essential in a basic collection, but the difficulty is to acquire an important work’.
 The idea of a sculpture garden appeals to Moore and when the plans become more concrete as of 1957, he visits the museum every year.
 He is happy to help think about a suitable sculpture and suggests an early work, while Hammacher would rather that he makes a work especially for Otterlo.
 In the end, the London art dealer Harry Fisher successfully proposes Two-piece reclining figure II from 1960, which the artist describes as ‘the fusion of human and landscape forms’.
 Fisher: ‘Moore says that this is his best work […].
 It is the culmination of his life’s work.’

 ‘Your Reclining Figure arrived Saturday morning.
 We are trying to place it on top of a hill between the trees […] I think it is quite good to discover this marvelous sculpture suddenly there’.